kyma-project/istio/docs/contributor/01-00-installation.md

 >**NOTE:** This is a temporary workaround only required in the single-cluster mode.

-Module-manager must be able to apply CRDs to install modules.
-When it operates in remote mode, where the control-plane manages remote clusters, it receives an administrative kubeconfig that allows it to target the remote cluster and apply CRDs.
+Lifecycle Manager must be able to apply CRDs to install modules.
+When it operates in remote mode, where the control plane manages remote clusters, it receives an administrative kubeconfig that allows it to target the remote cluster and apply CRDs.
 However, when it operates in local mode (single-cluster mode), it uses Service Account and does not have permission to create CRDs by default.

-Run the following command to make sure the module manager's Service Account is granted an administrative role:
+Run the following command to make sure the Lifecycle Manager's Service Account is granted an administrative role:

 ```bash
 kubectl edit clusterrole lifecycle-manager-manager-role